 United Way of King County

 501 Commons has collaborated with United Way of King County on the United Way of King County Volunteer Impact Partnership since 2009.
 Hundreds of organizations have benefited from the resulting programs and resources to support high-impact volunteerism in King County.
 Currently 501 Commons provides volunteer management training for United Way.

-501 Commons has been working with the Volunteer Centers of Washington to develop additional volunteer centers and to support existing centers.
+501 Commons has worked with the Volunteer Centers of Washington to develop additional volunteer centers and to support existing centers.
 This work has been funded through Serve Washington under a federal Volunteer Generation Fund grants.
-Another result of the grant is the Volunteer Washington Case for Community Volunteerism .
-Endorse the plan and help us grow volunteerism in Washington State.
+Another result of the grant is the Volunteer Washington Case for Community Volunteerism.

 We have partnered with Serve Washington, our state commission for volunteerism, for many years.
 Currently we are working with Serve Washington to expand access to volunteer management training in the state.